rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/general.md

 ![new_supportpage](https://cloud.githubusercontent.com/assets/8191145/7653966/36c134ba-fb37-11e4-9b43-a328d13e3ad8.png)

 iv) Refresh the settings area.
 The newly created support page will be populated in the drop-down.
-You can select this pag  which then will be used by your customers to send support requests.
+You can select this page which then will be used by your customers to send support requests.

 ![select_support_form](https://cloud.githubusercontent.com/assets/9676513/6480262/f5026802-c277-11e4-81e1-62145daf208e.png)